XDeligianni/phacking/README.md

 # phacking

 # White hat' s guide to phacking (MRI together Dec 21)

 Dr. Xeni Deligianni-xenideligianni.com

 This tutorial was created for the mritogether.com workshop-December 2021

+You can run it from here: https://mybinder.org/v2/gh/XDeligianni/phacking/HEAD?labpath=pHacking.ipynb

+Or download and run the files in Rstudio.

 It is meant as a guide to commonly made misconception and misuse of statistics and specifically t-test in MR research.